mejoalharthi/log-analysis-project/README.md

 built-in
 5. Download the database setup: [data](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
 6. Download or Clone this project
-7. Upzip last two files and Make a folder for this project named "log-analysis-project" then copy all it into the vagrant directory.
+7. Unzip last two files and Make a folder for this project named "log-analysis-project" then copy all it into the vagrant directory.

 Open Git bash or Terminal navigate to the project folders by following this instructions:
   ```